harshbhanderi/Goole-Play-Store-Data-Analysis/README.md

 - 11) Last Updated :- Date when the App was last updated
 - 12) Current Ver :- Current Version of the Application
 - 13) Android Ver :- Minimum Android Version required to run the App

+The Play Store apps data has enormous potential to drive app-making businesses to success.
+Actionable insights can be drawn for developers to work on and capture the Android market!